Privacy Policy

 Apple / Google PlayProcesses your subscription payment.
 We receive only the purchase receipt, never your payment details.Varies by platform.

-Expo (push notification service)Delivers push notifications when a kid finishes a mission, when a wish is proposed, etc.United States.
+Firebase Cloud Messaging (Google)Delivers push notifications when a kid finishes a mission, when a wish is proposed, when kid-chat moderation needs a parent, etc.United States.

 CloudflareHosts famowl.app (this site) and handles DNS/TLS.Global edge network; no user data routed through it.